BACK TO BLOG

 While standing in the Banquet Hall during the Christmas season, it’s easy to be mesmerized by the magnificent towering Christmas tree that anchors the southern end of the room.
 The tree is the heartbeat of Biltmore House each holiday season, and for good reason.
 It stands 35 feet above ground, has long, flowy branches, and is full of ornaments so large they might be mistaken for shiny basketballs.

-A smaller display sits across the room, though it is as enchanting, especially since some of this tremendous room’s tiniest yuletide details reside there.
+A smaller display sits across the room, as enchanting as its counterpart, especially since some of this tremendous room’s tiniest yuletide details reside there.
 Underneath the two ornament-packed trees gracing either side of the three-bay fireplace you’ll find classic toys that reflect this year’s design theme, “An 1895 Christmas.”

 Joslyn Kelly, a Biltmore floral designer who decorated the Banquet Hall this year, says she placed them there for a specific reason.
 “I wanted to focus on classic toys that span the test of time, toys that all children can and probably have enjoyed in some capacity.”